EstatePass

 Why This Is the Correct Answer

-Direct costs (labor, materials, equipment) must be calculated first because they form the foundation of the entire bid structure.
-These are the actual costs required to physically complete the work and represent the largest portion of most construction projects.
-All other cost components like overhead, general conditions, contingency, and profit are typically calculated as percentages of or additions to these direct costs, making them dependent on having accurate direct cost calculations first.
+Direct costs (labor, materials, equipment) must be calculated first because they form the foundation of any construction bid.
+These are the actual costs of performing the work and represent the largest portion of most projects.
+All other cost components like overhead, general conditions, contingency, and profit are typically calculated as percentages of or additions to these direct costs.
+Without knowing the direct costs first, you cannot accurately determine the other components.

 Why the Other Options Are Wrong

-Profit margin is calculated last, typically as a percentage of the total project cost after all other components have been determined.
-You cannot calculate profit without knowing your base costs first.
+Profit margin is calculated last in the bidding process, typically as a percentage of the total project cost including direct costs, overhead, and contingencies.
+You cannot determine an appropriate profit margin without first knowing all the underlying costs.

 Memory Technique